EMR (Endoscopic Mucosal Resection):

-Female patient referred with mild obstructive jaundice and dilated bile duct who was noted with large ampulla lesion concerning for a malignancy and inability to find bile duct orifice at attempted ERCP by referring endoscopist.
+A female patient referred with mild obstructive jaundice and dilated bile duct who was noted with a large ampulla lesion concerning for malignancy and inability to find bile duct orifice at attempted ERCP by referring endoscopist.

-Follow up endoscopy/EUS reveal a 2.5 cm ampullary adenoma with concerning surface pattern features but no intraductal extension or submucosal invasion.
+Follow up endoscopy/EUS reveals a 2.5 cm ampullary adenoma with concerning surface pattern features but no intraductal extension or submucosal invasion.
 ERCP was performed and revealed no filling defects in CBD or PD.
 Endoscopic ampullectomy was performed en bloc successfully followed by biliary and pancreatic sphincterotomy and placement of a pigtail prophylactic pancreatic duct stent.
-The post-ampullectomy resection margins was further ablated with APC to address any residual microscopic ademoma.
-Final pathology reveal tubular adenoma with foci of hig grade dysplasia but no invasive cancer.
-Lateral margin was clear within 1.5 mm of cauterized margin on specimen.
+The post-ampullectomy resection margins were further ablated with APC to address any residual microscopic adenoma.
+Final pathology reveals tubular adenoma with foci of high-grade dysplasia but no invasive cancer.
+The lateral margin was clear within 1.5 mm of the cauterized margin on the specimen.

 Case 6: Mid-Esophagus Squamous Cell Superficial Cancer, Iodine Chromoendoscopy, and EMR